concon2015/Book-Reviews/PowerShell in a Month of Lunches/cheatsheet.md

 Use hostname instead of IP address

-`help about_Remote_Troubleshooting -Online` for detailed troubleshooting steps
+`help about_Remote_Troubleshooting` for detailed troubleshooting steps

 Do as much processing as you can on the remote machine within the `-ScriptBlock` to reduce transmitted data and increase processing speed.
 Really makes a difference when running commands on multiple machines

+### Set PS Session Configuration Preference

+- This will try to run remote sessions using PowerShell 7 and fall back to other available versions of PowerShell.
+Consider putting this inside profile.ps1

+`$PSSessionConfigurationName = 'PowerShell.7'`

 ## Chapter 14